zaksabeast/VC-RNG-Tool/README.md

 Advancements (`-a`) will be a set of 6 numbers.
 Every other number should be 1 more than the previous number.
 If you have any set of numbers besides 6 after 16384 advances, reset Reader's DIV tracker.

-There's always 2 pairs that start with an even number, and one pair that starts with an odd number.
+There's always 2 pairs that end with an even number, and one pair that ends with an odd number.
 The even pairs are always 1370 apart.
 Any even/odd pair is 7507 apart.

 In the example above, 0x39d5-0x1c82=7507 and 0x1c82-0x1728=1370 (0x1728-0x39d5)%0x4000=7507.